TheChimni/dotfiles/README.md

 ##Dotfiles

-Vim configuration and other dotfiles that I use.
+Bash and Sublime Text 2 configuration and other dotfiles that I use.